MaciejDulewiczGU/MaldiGeoMxSpatialTranscriptomicsIsotopeaker/README.md

 This repository implements a web-based Shiny application, **IsotopeakeR Beta**, for interactive preprocessing and isotopic analysis of MALDI mass spectrometry imaging (MSI) data, alongside a spectral processing pipeline for linear positive mode:

-- **IsotopeakeR Web App**: A browser-based tool that allows users to upload raw spectra (.dat, .txt, .csv), apply preprocessing steps (subsetting, intensity transformation, Savitzky-Golay smoothing, SNIP baseline correction, TIC/RMSE normalization), detect peaks using MAD- and valley-based methods, visualize results with interactive `plotly` plots, and export peak data as CSV.
+- **IsotopeakeR Web App for Nitrogen Index RP**: A browser-based tool that allows users to upload raw spectra (.dat, .txt, .csv), apply preprocessing steps (subsetting, intensity transformation, Savitzky-Golay smoothing, SNIP baseline correction, TIC/RMSE normalization), detect peaks using MAD- and valley-based methods, visualize results with interactive `plotly` plots, and export peak data as CSV.
 - **Nitrogen Index LP** (Linear Positive Mode): Extracts a targeted m/z region (e.g., amyloid Aβ₁₋₄₂), performs normalization, smoothing, ALS baseline correction, FWHM peak analysis, and exports annotated results.

 Use the sections below to explore the web application and the Nitrogen Index LP pipeline in detail.